 Creighton basic science researchers work in three departments: biomedical sciences, medical microbiology and immunology, and pharmacology.
 Creighton researchers are making discoveries in atherosclerosis, bacterial resistance, cancer, hearing restoration, brain injury, and bone growth and loss.
 Please visit the departments by clicking below to learn more about the faculty working on the forefronts of their respective fields and the projects contributing to our understanding of the world around us.

-Creighton physicians and residents are conducting research in various fields of medicine.
+Creighton faculty, fellows, residents and students are conducting research in various fields of medicine.
 From case studies to clinical trials, there are many opportunities to contribute to ongoing clinical research or to pursue a novel research idea.
-The Clinical Research Office (CRO), led by Dr. Maureen Tierney, is dedicated to providing students, residents, and faculty with the resources and guidance necessary to develop a research topic from an idea into a publication.
-The Clinical Research Office also provides information on completing CITI and IRB certification.
+The Clinical Research Office (CRO), led by Dr. Maureen Tierney, is dedicated to providing all learners and faculty with the resources and guidance necessary to develop a research topic from an idea to publication.
+The CRO also provides information on completing CITI training and IRB submission.
 If you are in need of direction to begin, organize, analyze, fund, or present your research, please visit the link below to learn more about how staff is available to assist your research efforts.